-4. And it came to pass on the occasions that Simon would take rest outside of his house that he observed Tyrone and his interactions with the brethren and the women of the town.
+4. And it came to pass on the occasions that Simon would take rest outside of his house that he observed Tyrone and his interactions with the brethren and the women of Tisha.
 Simon knew Tyrone, they would greet each other in passing, however they hadn’t yet made long conversation.

-5. And in time Simon observed how coarse the mannerisms of Tyrone were towards the woman of the vicinity, yet at the same time he noted that the women still flocked towards him and paid him much attention.
+5. And in time Simon observed how coarse the mannerisms of Tyrone were towards the women of the vicinity, yet at the same time he noted that the women still flocked towards him and paid him much attention.

 6. And Simon said unto himself, I will ask of this man how he can entreat the women of the town with such rigour and contempt and yet they still love him.

 7. And it came to pass in the process of time that as Simon was going about his own errands that he met Tyrone in the way and sought to use the opportunity to question him concerning his relations with the Tishan women.

 8. And as Simon approached Tyrone he greeted him in the manner as he did in past times and thereafter said unto him, sir, I have observed your interactions with the local women here, thou treatest them horribly and with contempt, thou will use them for thine own desires and yet these women still flock towards thee, how is this possible?

 9. And Tyrone laughed out aloud and said unto him, Simon, thou art a fool of the highest order, thou hast no wisdom neither any understanding concerning this matter.
 Has thou not seen how these women conduct themselves like the harlots of the local market, how they open their legs to every man that walketh by, how their mouths utter communications full of filth day and night?